 During its years as White Water Bay, the park built a reputation on a growing lineup of slides and pools suited to families and thrill-seekers alike.
 Signature attractions that debuted in that era included Big Kahuna, a 542-foot family tube ride that opened in 1995, and the Bermuda Triangle flume rides that send riders through enclosed drops from seven stories up at speeds near 35 mph.

-Later additions like Mega Wedgie, a 277-foot speed slide built in 2005 with a 64-foot free-fall plunge, and the wide Typhoon Twister tubing bowl kept the park’s slide count climbing to today’s 14 water slides spread across the property.
+Later additions like Mega Wedgie, a 277-foot speed slide built in 2005 with a 64-foot free-fall plunge, and the wide Typhoon Twister tubing bowl kept the park’s slide count climbing to today’s 14 water slides spread across the property, alongside three pools: a Wave Pool, an Activity Pool, and a Kids Pool.

 From White Water Bay to Hurricane Harbor